ImZackAdams/ImZackAdams/README.md

 ## 🚫 Featured Work (Private / Selective Release)

-Many of my projects are closed-source by design—focused on internal tooling, monetizable components, or ongoing systems.
+Many of my projects are closed-source by design and focused on internal tooling, monetizable components, or ongoing systems.
 Highlights include:

 - **Autonomous Agents**: LLM-driven bots with local inference, memory, and image generation
 - **Decentralized SDKs**: JavaScript tooling for secure token payments on Solana